-CPS Energy owns and operates the Calaveras Power Station located in San Antonio, Texas which generates coal combustion residuals (CCR) that are subject to regulation under Title 40, Code of Federal Regulations, Part 257 (40 CFR §257), Subpart D (a.k.a. the Coal Combustion Residual (CCR) Rule).
+CPS Energy owns and operates the Calaveras Power Station located in San Antonio, Texas which generates coal combustion residuals (CCR) that are subject to regulation under Title 40, Code of Federal Regulations, Part 257 (40 CFR §257) Subpart D (a.k.a. the Federal CCR Rule) and Title 30, Texas Administrative Code, Chapter 352 (30 TAC §352), Subchapter H (a.k.a. the Texas CCR Rule), collectively referred to as the CCR Rules.

-This document is the Closure Plan and Post-Closure Plan (CPC Plan) for the following five CCR surface impoundments and one CCR landfill at the Calaveras Power Station:
+This document is the Closure and Post-Closure Plan (CPC Plan) for the following five CCR surface impoundments and one CCR landfill at the Calaveras Power Station:

-- Sludge Recycle Holding (SRH) Pond;
+- Sludge Recycle Holding Pond (SRHP);

 - North Bottom Ash Pond (BAP);

 - South BAP;

 - Evaporation Pond (EP);

 - Fly Ash Landfill (FAL); and

 - Plant Drains Pond (PDP).